softmatterlab/SmartTrap/Instrument Schematics/README.md

 Schematics of the controller are in the PDFs found here.
 Follow the steps below to connect the controller to your instrument and your controller power supply.

 ## Connecting the controller
 The controller consists of a stack of 3 separate boards which are connected together using ribbon cables.
 To connect the controller follow the steps below.
+All the images are oriented in the same direction.
 ### Actuator board
 Place this board on the bottom of your controller stack
 - Connects to t 3 different power cables from the power supply.
 The 150 V (for the piezos) the, +- 15V (4 cables connector) and the 5V & 12V (3 cables connector)